CESNET/du-docs/docs/operators/spark.md

       cert-manager.io/cluster-issuer: letsencrypt-prod
       kubernetes.io/ingress.class: nginx
       kubernetes.io/tls-acme: 'true'
+      nginx.ingress.kubernetes.io/preserve-trailing-slash: "true"
     ingressTLS: (optional section)
-        secretName: [appname]-tls
+        - secretName: [appname]-tls
+          hosts:
+            - spark-[namespace].dyn.cloud.e-infra.cz
 ```

 The snippet ensures application will be reachable (while running) on `https://spark-<namespace-of-spark-application>-ns.dyn.cloud.e-infra.cz/<namespace-of-spark-application>/<spark-application-name>`.
-If you would like to expose the application on `https`, add section `ingressTLS` with `secretName` set to any string you want.
+If you would like to expose the application on `https`, add section `ingressTLS` with `secretName` set to any string you want and `hosts` to `spark-[namespace].dyn.cloud.e-infra.cz`.
 However, we suggest setting it to `[metadata.name]-tls`.
 The final address can look like:
 ```
 https://spark-spisakova1-ns.dyn.cloud.e-infra.cz/spisakova1-ns/pyspark-pi2
 ```